ydahal1/ydahal1/jokes.md

-Why was the broom late for the meeting?
-He overswept.
+Past, present, and future walked into a bar....
+It was tense.

 [
-Tue Aug 12 00:28:53 UTC 2025
+Wed Aug 13 00:29:43 UTC 2025
  ]